dmlc/dgl/docs/source/guide/distributed.rst

 Specifically, DGL's distributed training has three types of interacting processes:
 *server*, *sampler* and *trainer*.

-* Server processes run on each machine that stores a graph partition (this includes the graph structure and node/edge features).
-These servers work together to serve the graph data to trainers.
-Note that one machine may run multiple server processes simultaneously to parallelize computation as well as network communication.
+* **Servers** store graph partitions which includes both structure data and node/edge features.
+They provide services such as sampling, getting or updating node/edge features.
+Note that each machine may run multiple server processes simultaneously to increase service throughput.
+One of them is *main server* in charge of data loading and sharing data via shared memory with *backup servers* that provide services.
-* Sampler processes interact with the servers and sample nodes and edges to generate mini-batches for training.
+* **Sampler processes** interact with the servers and sample nodes and edges to generate mini-batches for training.
-* Trainers contain multiple classes to interact with servers.
-It has :class:`~dgl.distributed.DistGraph` to get access to partitioned graph data and has :class:`~dgl.distributed.DistEmbedding` and :class:`~dgl.distributed.DistTensor` to access the node/edge features/embeddings.
-It has :class:`~dgl.distributed.dist_dataloader.DistDataLoader` to interact with samplers to get mini-batches.
+* **Trainers** are in charge of training networks on mini-batches.
+They utilize APIs such as :class:`~dgl.distributed.DistGraph` to access partitioned graph data, :class:`~dgl.distributed.DistEmbedding` and :class:`~dgl.distributed.DistTensor` to access node/edge features/embeddings and :class:`~dgl.distributed.DistDataLoader` to interact with samplers to get mini-batches.
+Trainers communicate gradients among each other using PyTorch's native ``DistributedDataParallel`` paradigm.

+Besides Python APIs, DGL also provides `tools <https://github.com/dmlc/dgl/tree/master/tools>`_ for provisioning graph data and processes to the entire cluster.

 Having the distributed components in mind, the rest of the section will cover the following distributed components: